cfogel/canvas-grade-drafts/README.md

+# About

+A Chrome extension to save Canvas grades as a draft and restore them later.

 # Usage

 Right now, the only way to activate it is through keyboard shortcuts - an actual UI is coming soon.